The Bow (skyscraper): Construction

 Groundbreaking took place on June 13, 2007, with work starting on both sides of 6 Avenue South between Centre Street and 1st Street East.
 Sixth Avenue was excavated, after closure of the block (August 21, 2007) and the six level underground parkade was constructed on a two block area, on both north and south side of 6th Avenue.

 A neighbouring historic building – The York Hotel, built 1929–1930 in the Edwardian Commercial Architectural style – was demolished to make room for the new building.
 Because of the historical significance of the York Hotel, it was important to save as much as reasonable to incorporate into the new structure.
 Between 70 and 80 percent of the bricks were saved and used to reconstruct two of the hotel’s exterior walls.
 The brown brick originally supplied by Clayburn Brick in Abbotsford and the cast-in-concrete friezes have been removed, numbered and graphed to show the original location the brick and friezes were installed on the new building in their original locations.
 The remainder of the building was demolished ahead of schedule by Calgary-based demolition and environmental contractor Hazco.

 The concrete foundation was continuously poured over 36 hours on May 11 and 12, 2008, being the largest of its kind in Canada, and third largest in the world after the Howard Hughes Center in Los Angeles and the Sama Tower (Al Durrah Tower) in Dubai.
 Some 14000 m3 of concrete filled the 3000 m2 foundation.

 Erection of the above-ground steel superstructure began in October 2008 with the installation of the first of two Favelle Favco heavy-lift tower cranes.

 Construction was briefly halted in December 2008 due to a $400 million shortage of financing needed to finish the job.
 The project continued to move forward, despite the unresolved financing issues.

 In April 2009, a secondary tower in the project, the 200000 sqft building planned for a block south of the main tower, was put on hold for at least two years.
 The main tower, however, was set to continue, having secured the remaining $475 million required for completion of the structure.

 On July 8, 2010, the Bow surpassed Suncor Energy Centre as Calgary's highest building.
 The 215 m tall Suncor Energy Centre was the highest building in Calgary since 1984.
 The addition of a steel girder, part of floors 55 to 57, raised the Bow tower to 218 m.
 In November 2010 the Bow would be topped off at 234 metres.

 Opening and use

-The Bow officially opened in June 2013 and became the headquarters of Encana Corporation and Cenovus Energy, which been spun-off from Encana in 2009.
+The Bow officially opened in June 2013 and became the headquarters of Encana Corporation and Cenovus Energy, which had been spun-off from Encana in 2009.
 Cenovus was announced as anchor tenant in the proposed Brookfield Place in August 2013, and completed the move to Brookfield Place in 2019.
 Also in 2019, Encana announced it would be renamed to Ovintiv and would move its corporate headquarters to Denver, Colorado.